Amazon Marketplace

 ASP is the average price at which products are sold on Amazon.
 It is calculated as total revenue divided by the number of units sold.
 ASP is a key metric for pricing optimization and revenue modeling.

-Open term pageATC
+Open glossary pageATC

 Add to Cart - In den Warenkorb